Jason has a background in business, travel, and athletics. He is happy to share his knowledge with others and loves to continually learn.

 4. The Florida Keys and Surrounding State Parks

 If can make it all the way south, don't miss going all the way down to the Florida Keys.
 There are several state parks and many great beaches in the area.

 Disney World Disney World is a classic Florida destination.
 It's the place where dreams come true!

 2. Everglades National Park

 Unlike the Universal Studios and the Disney Worlds, the Everglades offer a unique sense of hinterland, even in a state that is home to over 19 million people.
-According to the National Park service, it is the United States' largest subtropical wilderness.
-It is the third largest national park in the 48 states, covering over 1.5 million acres.
+According to the National Park Service, it is the United States' largest subtropical wilderness.
+It is the third-largest national park in the 48 states, covering over 1.5 million acres.
 The park is internationally recognized for providing habitat to many threatened species and its unique wetland nature.
 The Everglades might not be for everyone, but it is one of the most incredible parks in the world.
 There are a lot of outdoor activities available at the park, but it is wise to plan in advance to make the most of your time.
 The official park website has a lot more details on things to do, directions, hours, fees, and general information.

 1. The Kennedy Space Center

 Visit the site NASA uses at the launching pad for every US space flight dating back to 1968.
-The center is located on Merritt Island, which geographically positioned about halfway between Jacksonville and Miami.
-Experience some of man's greatest engineering work here at the center where spacecraft are not only launched, but built.
+The center is located on Merritt Island, which is geographically positioned about halfway between Jacksonville and Miami.
+Experience some of the man's greatest engineering work here at the center where spacecraft are not only launched but built.
 Tours of the center are offered and can include visiting the Launch Center or Launch Pad 39-A. If you are in the area, you don't want to miss this incredible Florida attraction!